ludwig-ai/ludwig/CONTRIBUTING.md

    pip install -e .[full]
    ```

-   Please note that in certain Shell environments (e.g., the `zhell`), the dependencies in brackets have to be quoted:
+   Please note that in certain Shell environments (e.g., the `Z shell`), the dependencies in brackets have to be quoted:

    ```bash
    pip install -e ."[full]"